-- 1. Provide written notice to the W-2 participant of the proposed payment reduction and of the reasons for the proposed payment reduction. - 2.
-Explain to the participant or make reasonable attempts to explain to the participant in person or by phone, the proposed payment reduction and the reasons for the proposed payment reduction. - 3.
+- 1. Provide written notice to the W-2 participant of the proposed 20% or more payment reduction and of the reasons for the proposed payment reduction (See 11.3.1.1); and - 2.
 Allow the participant reasonable time to rectify the deficiency, failure or other behavior to avoid the proposed W-2 payment reduction.
+(See 11.3.1.3) To rectify means that the participant is given one last opportunity to present good cause for nonparticipation.